fatemehm/Meta-CloudSimSFC/README.md

 ## Features:

-* Resource provisioning for NFV in the edge computing environment;
 * Simulation framework for Virtual Network Function(VNF) placement in cloud computing by usint three Metaheuristic   algorithm:

 *SHC-VNFP algorithm

 *SA-VNFP algorithm